How to Build a Plywood Boat?

 - Trees used for curved parts of the boat should be smooth fiber trees.

 - Sea-fed animals can damage the boat.
-In order to prevent this, the vessel should be impregnated with epoxy resin.
+To prevent this, the vessel should be impregnated with epoxy resin.

 As a result, both the wooden material used in the construction of the hull must meet the above criteria and the structural connections between the wooden hull bearing elements must be extremely robust.
 This is because a deformation in these joints can cause damage to the entire boat and even sink.
-For all these reasons, quality materials, good workmanship and very good construction should be applied in wooden boat construction.
-Otherwise, it is inevitable that economic losses that are difficult to recover will occur.
+For all these reasons, quality materials, good workmanship, and very good construction should be applied in wooden boat construction.
+Otherwise, economic losses that are difficult to recover will inevitably occur.